 J&K Paprika was one of the very first Lowline X Tarentaise composite heifers that we bred and raised here at J & K Livestock.
 She was sired by a fullblood Lowline bull and she was born unassisted out of a first calf, Tarentaise heifer.
 Her actual birth weight was 52 lbs. and her dam actually calved 30 days earlier the following year!!
 J&K Paprika was only a few weeks old when this picture was taken and she is typical of the quality Lowline X Tarentaise composite cattle that we are striving to raise.
 J&K Paprika's March 2008 bull calf, J&K Rockin Ronnie (pictured below & to the right) is a 3/4 blood Lowline X 1/4 Tarentaise, has developed into a very nice looking bull.
 J&K Rockin Ronnie is currently owned by Shaufler Ranch, who run 300+ head of commercial cows, near Sparta, Illinois.

 If you like the looks of Paprika, you will love our Lowline X Tarentaise composite calves.
 At the 2008 NAILE Lowline show, 2 of those 3/4 Lowline X 1/4 Tarentaise heifers, sired by Doc Holliday & exhibited by Megan Pedigo, were named Reserve Champion JR Owned Heifer & Reserve Champion Percentage Lowline Heifer Calf, respectively.
 A 1/2 Lowline X Tarentaise heifer, also sired by Doc Holliday, was named Reserve Champion Junior Yearling Percentage Heifer at the NAILE Lowline Show.
 At the 2010 NAILE Lowline Show, Rainy Knob Ranch, Loudon, Tennessee, exhibited a red 50% Lowline X 50% Tarentaise (the dam was raised by us) bull who won Champion Percentage Bull Calf!
-Our 2010 Lowline X Tarentaise compsite calves were very impressive!
+Our Lowline X Tarentaise compsite cows and their offspring are very impressive!
 Stop by to check them out for yourself!
 This cross is rapidly gaining a lot of fans!

 Half Lowline X half Tarentaise 1st calf heifer grazing with 4 month old half Lowline X Tarentaise baby calves - Tarentaise X Angus females have been a long time favorite of low input, commercial beef producers, all over the United States.
 Tarentaise females (like the Tarentaise cow/calf pair pictured at the top of the page) are typically moderate framed with picture perfect udders and produce rich milk that is high in butterfat content.
 In their native French Alps, Tarentaise have been used for centuries as as grass fed dairy cattle, that are milked in order to produce a special cheese.
 Tarentaise also produce high quality carcasses.
 When you cross Tarentaise genetics with Lowline Angus Cattle, you end up with an animal that will excel in virtually any commercial environment.
-Not to mention that they are much more heat tolerant than our Red Angus cattle and Lowlines.
+Not to mention that they are much more heat tolerant than our Red Angus cattle were or any of our Lowlines.
 These Lowline X Tarentaise heifers make great momma cows and they will raise extremely nice calves.
 Lowline X Tarentaise steers are making a lot of fans in the grass-finshed beef industry too, just ask Ron Skaggs, Indian Valley Beef, in Tiskilwa, Illinois.